LeoEluf/leMinion/README.md

 Feel free to open an issue on GitHub or leave a comment on Planet Minecraft!
 We love hearing from fellow crafters 🧡

 ---

+## 📜 License

+This datapack is released under the **MIT License**.
+You’re free to:
+- ✅ Use it in your worlds
+- 🛠 Modify it to suit your needs
+- 📢 Share it with credit to the original creator

+Just don’t sell it or claim it as your own.

+---